microsoft/FluidFramework/packages/framework/tinylicious-client/README.md

 `dynamicObjectTypes` property of the ContainerSchema.

 The Container has a `create` method that will create a new instance of the provided type.
-This instance will be local to the user until attached to another LoadableObject.
+This instance will be local to the user until attached to another loadable object.
 Dynamic objects created this way should be stored in initialObjects, which are attached when the Container is created.
-When storing a LoadableObject you must store a reference to the object and not the object itself.
-To do this use the `handle` property on the LoadableObject.
+When storing a loadable object you must store a reference to the object and not the object itself.
+To do this use the `handle` property on the loadable object.

 Dynamic objects are loaded on-demand to optimize for data virtualization.
-To get the LoadableObject, first get the stored handle then resolve that handle.
+To get the loadable object, first get the stored handle then resolve that handle.

 ```javascript